-Creating eLearning content that reaches across language and cultural barriers has become an important task for companies that need to give multi-national workforces training to do their jobs effectively.
+Creating eLearning content that reaches across language and cultural barriers have become an important task for companies that need to give multi-national workforces training to do their jobs effectively.

 Translating entire courses into several languages can get expensive and many companies are taking advantage of translation memory and localization.